muratk5n/thirdwave/en/README.md

 ---

-Immigrants contribute to culture formation in proporton to their size...
-10% of United States is of Irish descent, that probably made them 10% Irish in culture.
+Immigrants contribute to culture prop to their size...
+10% of United States is of Irish desc, that makes them 10% Irish in culture.

 ---